-If you have stairways that are used for general communication and movement of people in the premises, and they are not designated as fire escape stairs then these are called 'accommodation stairways'.
-They may not require fire separation from the remainder of the floor as long as they do not pass through a compartment floor, or people do not have to pass the head of such a stairway in order to access a means of escape stairway.
+If you have stairways that are used for general communication and movement of people in the premises, and they are not designated as fire escape stairs, then these are called 'accommodation stairways'.
+They may not require fire separation from the remainder of the floor as long as they do not pass through a fire compartment floor or people do not have to pass the head of such a stairway to reach an escape route.
 However, experience shows that many people will continue to use these as an escape route.

-Accommodation stairways should not normally form an integral part of the calculated escape route; however, where your fire risk assessment indicates that it is safe to do so, then you may consider them for that purpose.
-In these cases it may be necessary to seek advice from a competent person to verify this.
+Accommodation stairways, escalators and travelators should not normally form an integral part of the calculated escape route capacity; however, where your fire risk assessment indicates that it is safe to do so, then you may consider them for that purpose.
+In these circumstances it may be necessary to seek advice from a competent person to verify this.